SohailSTFC/MFEM_OxfordNanoSystems/README.md

 # Sample problem 0:
 A sample 2-D problem without any kind of shield around the plate to regularise the local field.
 The electrodes are set to 3.0v and the plate is set to 0.0v, the outer boundary has a no-flux boundary conditions ($\vec{n} \cdot \vec{J} = 0  $).
+This problem is the default problem and will automatically run if no other command line options are specified.
 The initial mesh for this problem can be seen bellow:

 ![image](Imgs/Sample0Mesh.PNG)

-This problem is run using the following commmand options:
+This problem is run using the following commmand options if built with MPI:
+`mpirun -np 1 ./EMsampleProb`.

+or

+`mpirun -np 1 ./EMsampleProb --mesh mesh/OxNanoSys0.mesh`

 # Sample problem 1:
 This uses MFEM features for external meshes based off of the [MFEM tutorial](https://mfem.org/tutorial/meshvis/) , it has the additional dependency of using gmsh however this can be [cloned from gitlab](https://gitlab.onelab.info/gmsh/gmsh) and built for your system or downloaded as a [windows ready binary](https://gmsh.info/).
-Gmsh can read in most mesh formats and output them into the Gmsh format which is readable from MFEM, however in this Sample problem the Native geometry format is used and a mesh is generated from that.
+Gmsh can read in most mesh formats and output them into the Gmsh format which is readable from MFEM, however in this sample problem the Native geometry format is used and a mesh is generated from that.